Tag: Salt Lake City

 Michael Valentine

-Valentine hosted a weekly vintage-film gathering outside the shuttered Pantages Theater on Main Street, and I hadn’t even noticed the building until I wandered across a cluster of folding chairs, a projector, and a rotating cast of people keeping cinematic vigil.
-He and Casey O’Brien McDonough — the Irish preservation activist who later ran for governor — were partners in the fight to save the building, a kind of two-person engine powered by research, outrage, and sheer stamina.
+Valentine hosted a weekly vintage-film gathering outside the shuttered Pantages Theater on Main Street and I hadn’t even noticed the building until I wandered across a cluster of folding chairs, a projector and a rotating cast of people keeping cinematic vigil.
+He and Casey O’Brien McDonough — the Irish preservation activist who later ran for governor — were partners in the fight to save the building, a kind of two-person engine powered by research, outrage and sheer stamina.
 Their efforts were widely documented, including in a 2023 Utah Stories report (saving the Pantages) and by archival groups like Preservation Utah (Pantages archive).
-Together, they welcomed every rag-tag citizen of downtown Salt Lake — film geeks, artists, unhoused neighbors, accidental passersby, and the rest of us drifting through pandemic-era loneliness — into the Pantages film club.
+Together, they welcomed every rag-tag citizen of downtown Salt Lake — film geeks, artists, unhoused neighbors, accidental passersby and the rest of us drifting through pandemic-era loneliness — into the Pantages film club.

 It occurs to me now that both Valentine and I grew up in the shadows of men known for bloodshed: his, the general who charged across Europe; mine, the mythic king who dies in every retelling.
 Patton and Macbeth — tactician and traitor, hero and villain, depending on who’s telling the story.
-Maybe that’s why we both gravitated toward fairytales, and toward the Pantages, which offered its own kind of mythic refuge.
+Maybe that’s why we both gravitated toward fairytales and toward the Pantages, which offered its own kind of mythic refuge.

 As I wrote in my last blog, the Pantages didn’t survive.
-The campaign to save it ended in a brutal civic heartbreak in April 2022: Valentine’s hunger strike, a lawsuit filed against him by the mayor, and eventually his decision to run for mayor himself in an attempt to protect his ability to protest.
+The campaign to save it ended in a brutal civic heartbreak in April 2022: Valentine’s hunger strike, a lawsuit filed against him by the mayor and eventually his decision to run for mayor himself in an attempt to protect his ability to protest.
 None of it was enough.
-The building was demolished, and with it went a strange but vital axis of the downtown arts ecosystem — the kind of space where eccentricity, history, and stubborn idealism could still sit side by side.
+The building was demolished and with it went a strange but vital axis of the downtown arts ecosystem — the kind of space where eccentricity, history and stubborn idealism could still sit side by side.

 Salt Lake City Mayor Erin Mendenhall

-The demolition unfolded under the administration of Salt Lake City’s mayor, Erin Mendenhall — a Democrat who branded herself as a progressive environmentalist while advancing some of the most aggressive pro-development and anti-preservation policies the city had seen in decades.
+The demolition unfolded under the administration of Salt Lake City’s mayor, Erin Mendenhall, a Democrat who branded herself as a progressive environmentalist while advancing some of the most aggressive pro-development and anti-preservation policies the city had seen in decades.
 Mendenhall’s office not only dismissed community objections to the demolition but actively escalated conflict with activists; at one point her administration filed a lawsuit against Valentine, alleging he was “stalking Erin” while the Mayor’s office was also obsessively following everything Michael did.
 The gap between her public rhetoric and her actual governance was so wide it felt like its own kind of theater — a performance of civic virtue masking a pattern of decisions that consistently favored developers over communities.

-She even contacted SLUG to ask who had anonymously published the story about the Pantages — a moment that made the whole situation feel less like civic governance and more like an administration unusually preoccupied with controlling the narrative.
+She even contacted SLUG to ask who had anonymously published the story about the Pantages, a moment that made the whole situation feel less like civic governance and more like an administration unusually preoccupied with controlling the narrative.
 When my article on the Pantages came out, it was hit by the publication’s most intense troll attack in recent memory — an onslaught that many in the local arts and activist community speculated was coordinated, possibly even by people aligned with her PR team.
 Whether that rumor was true or not, the effect was clear: the piece struck a nerve inside the machinery of power.

 But the back-and-forth between Valentine and Salt Lake City didn’t not stop there.
 In June 2025, through his cider company Six Sailor Cider LLC, he filed a lawsuit in 3rd District Court against the tyrannical Utah Department of Alcoholic Beverage Services (DABS) and the commission that oversees it.
 The complaint argues the commission violated Utah’s Open and Public Meetings Act when it voted on May 29 to deny a liquor license to his bar, Apparition.
 The suit asks a judge to void the vote, overturn the decision, or send it back to the commission with instructions to grant the license.
 It’s another chapter in the same long narrative: one man insisting that institutions should follow the rules they claim to uphold.
 But Michael’s not a saint: He also garnered controvery for saying Zionists weren’t welcome at Apparition (which I publically condemned).

-And maybe that’s where the fairytale really begins — not the sweet, storybook kind, but the darker kind we use to warn ourselves, to name what’s broken, and to survive contradictions we can’t fully articulate.
+And maybe that’s where the fairytale really begins — not the sweet, storybook kind, but the darker kind we use to warn ourselves, to name what’s broken and to survive contradictions we can’t fully articulate.
 That’s actually what Zionism is: a fairytale told to keep people from losing hope after they lost everything else.
 Valentine has his fairytale of the Pantages.
 The city has its fairytale of progress.
 We all carry narratives like that: simplified, hopeful, a little irrational, just coherent enough to hold back the chaos.
 The truest fairytales are the ones that don’t quite make sense, because they tell the truth slant — they let the light and the darkness sit in the same room without resolving anything.

 Which is maybe why Persona hit me the way it did.
-I think it’s the best film ever made — Citizen Kane be damned — and in 2021 I watched every Bergman film in chronological order.
+I think it’s the best film ever made, Citizen Kane be damned, and in 2021 I watched every Bergman film in chronological order.
 Nothing prepared me for Persona.
 It’s the rare work of art that doesn’t just tell a story but exposes the narratives we use to protect ourselves: the ones that collapse under scrutiny, the ones too sugary to be real, the ones that turn toxic when we mistake them for truth.
 It’s a film that diagnoses the human condition by peeling back the performances we cling to and showing what happens when they finally split.

-The Plot of Persona (Briefly)
+The plot of Persona (briefly)

 A famous stage actress, Elisabet Vogler (Liv Ullmann), abruptly stops speaking during a performance.
 Nothing is physically wrong with her — she simply refuses to talk.
-A young nurse, Alma (Bibi Andersson), is assigned to care for her, and the two retreat to a remote seaside cottage.
-There, with Elisabet silent and watchful, Alma begins to fill the quiet, confessing her insecurities, affairs, fears, and buried shame.
+A young nurse, Alma (Bibi Andersson), is assigned to care for her and the two retreat to a remote seaside cottage.
+There, with Elisabet silent and watchful, Alma begins to fill the quiet, confessing her insecurities, affairs, fears and buried shame.
 Slowly the boundary between them dissolves.
-Elisabet studies Alma; Alma imitates Elisabet; their identities merge, fracture, and reassemble.
+Elisabet studies Alma; Alma imitates Elisabet; their identities merge, fracture and reassemble.
 By the end, it’s unclear whether two women exist — or one consciousness split across two bodies.

 Bergman uses this plot as a kind of Freudian X-ray.
 The entire film is built around the terrifying simplicity of a question: Who are you when you stop performing?
 Alma is the “good girl” who has spent her life being pleasant, compliant, socially acceptable — a mask so airtight she doesn’t realize she’s wearing it.
 Elisabet, the actress, stops speaking because she can no longer tolerate the falseness of her own public self.
 Her muteness is a rebellion against the “theater” she was born into, professionally and socially.
 She opts out.

-Put them together and the film becomes a study in identity erosion: the psychological cost of pretending, the masks we inherit and the masks we craft, the social demand to always perform the self people expect, the way silence can be a weapon, and the way speaking can expose more than it protects.
+Put them together and the film becomes a study in identity erosion: the psychological cost of pretending, the masks we inherit and the masks we craft, the social demand to always perform the self people expect, the way silence can be a weapon and the way speaking can expose more than it protects.

 Alma’s breakdown is essentially the collapse of a persona she can no longer hold upright.
 Elisabet’s silence is the collapse of a persona she refuses to uphold any longer.
 They meet in the wreckage.
 And Bergman’s point, delivered through a surreal, self-reflexive film that literally breaks apart on screen, is that when the performance becomes unbearable, the self starts to disintegrate.

-Pretty on the Outside
+Pretty on the outside

 In Salt Lake City, this idea of crafting a perfectly managed self takes on its own regional flavor.
 There are plenty of people who look beautiful, polished, virtuous — people from the right families, with the right social networks, projecting the right kind of civic goodness.
 And yet, time and again, you discover just how many of them are “two-face,” switching between public benevolence and private ambition with unsettling ease.

 The politicians and employees inside the city and state government — some truly are good people.
-But many mistake their own checklist of credentials, connections, and cultivated traits as proof of who they are on the inside.
+But many mistake their own checklist of credentials, connections and cultivated traits as proof of who they are on the inside.
 They forget that outward virtue is not the same thing as inner integrity.
 And some of them, make no mistake, are rotten to the core.

 We should all remember where we came from.